FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week3_2.md

 ![image](https://github.com/FionaYuY/Generative-AI-with-Large-Language-Models_notes/blob/3281ab5a11559ade7f88e3b7193704ef43bfe7f9/Week3_screenshots/0105.jpg)
 ​
 ## Helping LLMs reason and plan with chain-of-thought
-1. Complex reasoning can be challenging for LLMs, especially for problems involve multiple steps or methematics.
+1. Complex reasoning can be challenging for LLMs, especially for problems involve multiple steps or ma thematics.
 These problems exist even in large models that show good performance at many other tasks.
 ![image](https://github.com/FionaYuY/Generative-AI-with-Large-Language-Models_notes/blob/6991ee193336eba79dc8d129038ade2d6c9debd3/Week3_screenshots/0107.jpg)
 2. Researchers have been exploring ways to improve the performance of large language models on reasoning tasks, like the one you just saw.
 One strategy that has demonstrated some success is prompting the model to think more like a human, by breaking the problem down into steps.
 3. The task here is to calculate how many tennis balls Roger has after buying some new ones.
 One way that a human might tackle this problem is as follows.
 Begin by determining the number of tennis balls Roger has at the start.
 Then note that Roger buys two cans of tennis balls.
 Each can contains three balls, so he has a total of six new tennis balls.
 Next, add these 6 new balls to the original 5, for a total of 11 balls.
 Then finish by stating the answer.